 Zina’s passion is empowering women to find their inner voice.
 Helping women to define their personal practice with yoga, meditation, and using tools like essential oils are just a few ways that Zina supports prenatal and postnatal moms to gather and know their inner power to deliver their babies.
 She’s passionate about helping women to make informed decisions for themselves and their families.

 Zina believes there is a physical, emotional and spiritual experience that happens during the birthing journey for woman, and her goal is to help all moms and their babies find their special connection from inside the womb during the pregnancy and beyond.

-Deborah, Birth and Postpartum Doula
+Deborah, Birth and Postpartum Doula (on maternity leave)

 My name is Deborah and I am a french midwife who obtained a European Bachelor Degree in Midwifery in 2014.

 I had the opportunity to deliver 200 babies in France, Belgium, New York and Morocco.

 During some of the births I attended in other places, I felt uncomfortable seeing some laboring women give 100% of themselves and their bodies over to the medical side of things.
 As if there were no other ways to give birth and one had to rely solely on medicine.
 Back in 2014, I had an amazing experience when I went to a tiny isolated village in the heart Morocco to help nurses in a rural hospital.